 Israel’s pursuit of the Promised Land illustrates the panic-producing power of fact and interpretation.
 As Israel drew closer to their land, God instructed twelve men to explore it.
 After 40 days of exploration, the men returned with some facts: “The people living there are powerful, and their towns are large and fortified.
 We even saw giants there, the descendants of Anak” (Num.
 13:28, NLT).

 With this news, all but two men assumed the worst.
 “We can’t go up against them!
 They are stronger than we are,” they trembled (v.
 31b).
 The reality of giants coupled with the assumption of what that meant caused fear to spread all throughout Israel.
 The people wept bitterly from visions of dying in battle, and their wives and children carried off as plunder (Num.
 14:3).

 In order for Israel to regain their composure and actually possess what God promised, they needed to adjust their perspective.
 And it’s no different for getting beyond our fears, too.
 All it takes is to see things differently—perhaps more accurately.
 These three ways to shift your perspective are sure to help.

 Like Israel spied out the Promised Land, it’s fine to be aware of what’s out there or what’s ahead.
 But when what’s ahead prompts imaginations of the worst, keep the perspective that the worst probably won’t happen.

 Studies find that most fears are just make-believe mind games.

 How can I say that?
 Because it’s scientifically proven!
 In the last decade, numerous studies each found that about 9 out of every 10 situations that cause us to tremble, never actually happen.
 Perhaps that’s why the apostle Paul referred to fear mongering thoughts as “imaginations” (2 Cor.
 10:5, KJV).
-In other words, as I explore in my Mastering Your Mind series, most fears are just make-believe mind games.
+In other words, most fears are just make-believe mind games.